metacoglab/HMeta-d/README.md

 Steve Fleming
 stephen.fleming@ucl.ac.uk

-This toolbox implements the meta-d’ model (Maniscalco & Lau, 2012) in a hierarchical Bayesian framework using Matlab and JAGS, a program for conducting MCMC inference on arbitrary Bayesian models.
+This MATLAB toolbox implements the meta-d’ model (Maniscalco & Lau, 2012) in a hierarchical Bayesian framework using Matlab and JAGS, a program for conducting MCMC inference on arbitrary Bayesian models.
 A paper on the advantages of estimating meta-d’ in a hierarchal Bayesian framework is in preparation.
 For a more general introduction to Bayesian models of cognition see Lee & Wagenmakers, Bayesian Cognitive Modeling: A Practical Course http://bayesmodels.com/

 The code is designed to work “out of the box” without much coding on the part of the user, and it receives data in the same format as Maniscalco & Lau’s toolbox, allowing easy switching and comparison between the two.